ShashidharSarvi/Meme-Muse/README.md

 The AI Business Trend Meme Generator is a Python-based application that combines the power of Google Gemini AI with Gradio to create fun, engaging, and context-aware memes based on current business trends or situations.
 This is a Python application that uses the Google Gemini API to generate a variety of relevant, humorous memes based on a user-provided business trend or situation.
 It features a simple web interface built with Gradio.

-*(Suggestion: After running the app, take a screenshot of the interface and replace the line above with it.)*

 ---